 16.10.6.3 Support of CA

 UE can receive MBS broadcast data and MCCH either from a PCell or a single SCell at a time.
-Meanwhile, dedicated RRC signalling is used for providing SIB20 of the SCell i.e. while in RRC_CONNECTED state, UEs need not acquire broadcast SIB20 directly from the SCells.16.10.6.4 DRX
+Meanwhile, dedicated RRC signalling is used for providing SIB20 of the SCell i.e., while in RRC_CONNECTED state, UEs need not acquire broadcast SIB20 directly from the SCells.

+NOTE: The UE may be able to receive MBS broadcast also from a non-serving cell, which is transparent to the network, e.g., it does not require UE capability nor MBS Interest Indication to be sent by the UE.

+16.10.6.4 DRX

-One PTM DRX configuration can be configured by gNB to a UE for one or multiple G-RNTIs via RRC signalling.
+Via MCCH, the UE can be configured with a PTM DRX configuration for G-RNTI reception.
+One PTM DRX configuration can be mapped to more than one G-RNTI.

 16.10.6.5 Service Continuity